-Dual credit refers to college classes taken during high school.
+Dual credit (sometimes referred to as "dual enrollment") refers to college classes taken during high school.
 Therefore, students earn both high school and college credits at the same time.
 Typically, these classes are one semester in length and thus worth one high school credit.
 However, students normally earn three college credit hours for such classes.

 Students must pay extra fees for college tuition.
 While those fees vary somewhat depending on the provider, these courses are offered at a significantly discounted rate compared to typical college tuition costs.

 While dual credit can be a great way to get a jumpstart on college, students should make sure they are ready to take on more challenging material while also working more independently and with less accountability than they are used to.
 In addition, students should always consult first with a guidance counselor to make sure that any college course they are considering will be transferable and will count toward requirements for the Academic Honors Diploma.
 While other courses may be options, the Core Transfer Library is a good place to start.